Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/selecting.rst

-These commands will select the next or previous control point(s), based on the current selection (i.e. the control points following or preceding the selected ones along the curve).
+These commands will select the next or previous control point(s), based on the current selection
+(i.e. the control points following or preceding the selected ones along the curve).
+In case of a cyclic curve, the first and last points are not considered as neighbors.

 Select More/Less